kukuu/gaming/README.md

 ##### Games-n:

-All games have additional instructions in their aplication files.
+All games have additional instructions in their application files.

 	1. game-1.html : Written in Vanilla JavaScript